· · ·

 Teach Us

-Share the wisdom from your tradition: a recipe, reflection, blessing, practice, or story.
-Help us understand the mystical role food plays in your community.
+Share the wisdom from the tradition: a recipe, reflection, blessing, practice, or story.
+Help the system understand the mystical role food plays in the community.
 Any format works.

 2

-We present your teaching beautifully within the library, preserving your voice and meaning, with full attribution and a link to your community.
+The system present the teaching beautifully within the library, preserving the voice and meaning, with full attribution and a link to the community.

 3